23“Behold, the virgin shall be with child,

 The introduction of several Gentile women into the genealogy is totally unexpected.
 The woman Tamar, in the story of Judah, is given first in 1:3.
 The woman of Jericho who protected the spies Joshua and Caleb was Rahab (1:5) who was married to Salmon, were the parents of Boaz, who in turn was the man who married the Moabite woman, Ruth.
 They became the great grandparents of David the King of Israel.
 Last of all is Bathsheba, married to Uriah the Hittite, and eventually became the mother of king Solomon, and finally ancestor of Mary the mother of Jesus, through Nathan son of Solomon.

-A third emphasis of the Gentile world is the coming of the Magi from Persia, found in chapter two of Matthew.
+Another indication of his emphasis on the Gentile world is the coming of the Magi from Persia, found in chapter two of Matthew.
 It is uncertain what caused the Magi to pay attention to this mysterious star that led them to Jerusalem to worship the Jewish King of Kings.

-In Matthew's gospel (15:21-28), Jesus is approached by a Syro-Phonecian woman that asked for Him to heal her daughter that is demon-possessed.
+Another example is that in Matthew's gospel (15:21-28) Jesus is approached by a Syro-Phonecian woman that asked for Him to heal her daughter that is demon-possessed.
 Due to her great faith (v 28), though she was not a Jew, to whom he said He was sent (v.
 24), nonetheless He answered her prayer.